Skip to main content

 Diabetes

-Diabetes is the number one cause of kidney failure in the US—responsible for 44% of kidney disease cases.
+Diabetes is the number one cause of kidney failure in the US.
+1 in 3 adults with diabetes may have chronic kidney disease.*

 how does diabetes cause kidney disease